836541/shadowcloak/README.md

 (D) Ransomware can bypass if they start using whitelist of file formats (magic bytes).
 However, this takes more CPU power and a module that hides file formats is possible.

+So, because of the cons, this tool isn't helpful against Advanced Persistent Threats (APTs), but useful against Ransomwares that dont know about the tool existence.

 [3] PARAMETERS - PLEASE READ

 This tool has SEVEN parameters (TWO of them are optional).